Burrch3s/490_project/README.md

     import Netcat class
     detect then compile command to be sent across NC conn to laptop(async conn) (Laptop side)
-    successfully execute command with multiple arguments(and not just ls lol)

 - finish second mode: interpret tilt/rotation into increase in freq./amplitude (Pi side)